School History

 1969 – Funds were made available under a grant from the Non-Food Assistance Act to purchase equipment in order to expand the food service program to Fulton and Lincoln.

-1981 – The West 5th Street entrance was changed to the current Nevada Street entrance to make the Lincolnfrntentrance more attractive.
+1981 – The West 5th Street entrance was changed to the current Nevada Street entrance to make the entrance more attractive.

 1991 – PALS (Lincoln’s parent group) donated around $20,000 for the playground equipment Lincoln School currently has, which was installed over a 5-year period.